| || || |

 The VBE multiplier transistor 2SD438 can be replaced with TIP31.

-If you use my PCB, the holes are drilled for 2SD438, but if you cut the TIP31 pins needle sharp, you can easily solder that to the place.
+If you use my PCB (sold out unfortunately, at the moment), the holes are drilled for 2SD438, but if you cut the TIP31 pins needle sharp, you can easily solder that to the place.

 Compensation capacitor CC can be changed to lower value capacitor, as low as 10pF can be used.
 This capacitor is critical.
 Use Silver Mica capacitor here.
 If amplifier starts oscillating, increase value.